vdcast/Module_3_lesson_3_hw_1_compose/README.md

 **Task:**

-Repeat the program with audio playback from the lesson.
+Repeat application with audio playback from the lesson.